gvwilson/sensibleadventures/nardica/nardica.md

 "Oh now, wouldn't that be nice?"
 Aunt Naggie sighed wistfully.
-"No more sittin' up in the middle of the night wonderin' if the *Ginny* is gonna get the notion to head for Argentina or somethin'."
+"No more sittin' up in the middle of the night wonderin' if the ship's gonna get the notion to head for Argentina or somethin'."

 "But then when would you knit?"
 Iffy asked,